jpgorganizer/ioBroker.smartgarden/README.md

 For controlling the device use datapoint
 - duration_value

-  Change this datapoint to start the power socket.
+  Change this datapoint to start the mower.
   - To start for a defined time  set the value to the value in seconds (please use multiples of 60)
   - for automatic operation set string START_DONT_OVERRIDE
   - to cancel the current operation and return to charging station use string PARK_UNTIL_NEXT_TASK